Tordinci

 World War II memorial in the center of the village.

 Tordinci (Valkótard) is a village and a municipality in the Vukovar-Syrmia County in Croatia.

 Tordinci is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

 Name

 The name of the village in Croatian is plural.

+History

+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1725.

 Demographics

 According to the 2001 census, there are 2,251 inhabitants, in the following settlements: